Multi-partite entanglement monotones: Example of a bound

 For convenience, we will take $M_1, M_2$ and $M_3$ to be identical and equal to $\exp(\alpha K)$ for some real $\alpha$.
 We choose $K$ arbitrarily to be,

-This gives us a family of states $|\phi_\alpha\rangle$, all of which are related to $|\psi\rangle$ by ${\tt locc}$.
+This gives us a family of states $|\phi_\alpha\rangle$, all of which are related to $|\psi\rangle$ by \locc.
 Because all $M_i$ are chosen to be identical, just like $|\psi\rangle$, $|\phi\rangle$ is also symmetric under permutation of parties.
 We first compute the optimal transition probability $p_V$ for $|\psi\rangle \to |\phi_\alpha\rangle$, by thinking of them as bi-partite states under the bi-partition, say $A$ and $BC$.
 Due to the symmetry of the state, all the bi-partitions are equivalent.

 This is the optimal transition probability of $|\psi\rangle \to |\phi_\alpha\rangle$ if qubits $B$ and $C$ can be brought together and a joint operation can be performed on them.
 In the absence of such a joint operation, we expect that this transition probability to be smaller.
-We use the tri-partite monotones $\nu_n \equiv 1- (\CC_1\Box \CC_n)^{1/2n}$, that we constructed in theorem \ref{family-sol}, to put upper bound $p_n$ on this ``tri-partite'' probability.
+We use the tri-partite monotones $\nu_n :=\hat \nu ({\tilde C}_n)$, to put upper bound $p_n$ on this ``tri-partite'' probability.

 We have plotted $p_V(\alpha)$ as well as $p_n(\alpha), n= 2, 3, \infty$ for a range of $\alpha$ in figure \ref{ghz-bound}.
 This figure effectively illustrates the central point of the paper: we see that for a range of $\alpha$'s, the transition probability for $|\psi\rangle \to |\phi_\alpha\rangle$ that is achievable by truly local processes is smaller than the probability if the processes were non-local.